 300g caster sugar

-Food colouring of your choice in powder form
+Food coloring of your choice in powder form

 For the Chocolate Ganache